 If your baby is formula fed you should give him extra water to drink

 for extra skin hydration.
 Babies that are breastfed do not need extra

 water, as the breast milk contains everything they need.

-- In the summer you should also try to keep baby out of the sun and apply a good sun screen when outside.
+In the summer you should also try to keep your baby out of the sun and apply a good sun screen when outside.

-- Always rinse out baby’s clothing twice before drying it, to make sure that all the detergents are washed out.
+Always rinse out your baby’s clothing twice before drying it, to make sure that all the detergents are washed out.

-- Change baby’s diapers as often as possible to avoid baby dry skin.
+Change your baby’s diapers as often as possible to avoid baby dry skin.